apache/rocketmq-client-python/.github/ISSUE_TEMPLATE/issue_template.md

 2. Please tell us about your environment:

+ - What is your OS?

+ - What is your client version?

+ - What is your RocketMQ version?

 3. Other information (e.g. detailed explanation, logs, related issues, suggestions on how to fix, etc):

 **FEATURE REQUEST**